-• UB-612: Employs a "multitope" approach to neutralizing the SARS-CoV-2 virus, meaning the product candidate is designed to activate both antibody and cellular immunity against multiple viral epitopes.
-Phase 1 and Phase 2 trials have shown UB-612 to be well tolerated, with no significant safety findings to date.
-These trials have demonstrated that UB-612 generates antibodies that bind to the S1-RBD protein and neutralize SARS-CoV-2, in addition to driving T-cell response.
-We have applied for an EUA in collaboration with UBIA and are awaiting potential approval from the TFDA.
+• UB-612/UB-612A: Employ a "multitope" approach to neutralizing the SARS-CoV-2 virus, meaning the product candidates are designed to activate both antibody and cellular immunity against multiple viral epitopes.
+Phase 1 and Phase 2 trials of UB-612 have shown UB-612 to be well tolerated, with no significant safety findings to date.
+No serious adverse events were observed in the Phase 1 trial.
+In the Phase 2 trial, twenty serious adverse events were observed through interim analysis.
+Only one led to discontinuation of the study, and none were considered UB-612-related.
+In these trials we observed that UB-612 generated antibodies that can bind to the S1-RBD protein and neutralize SARS-CoV-2, in addition to driving T-cell response.
+An EUA application for UB-612 was denied by the TFDA in August 2021, but, in collaboration with our partner UBIA, we are appealing that decision.
+At the same time, we are accelerating our development of our second COVID-19 product candidate, UB-612A, with pre-clinical data showing multifold higher neutralizing titers than UB-612 against multiple variants.
+UB-612A employs the same mix of proteins and peptides as UB-612 with a new formulation using different adjuvants.